kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Known Issues

    * Cluster IPv6 CIDR mask larger than /24 will fail
-   * IPv6 cidr assignment is using the default ipv4 cidr /24
+   * IPv6 network block assignment is using the default IPv4 cidr block size (/24)
    * Kubenet forces IPv4,IPv6 positional reporting of IPs (--cluster-cidr)
    * Masquerading is done via Kubenet not kube-proxy.
 Modifying kube-proxy to work with multi IP is scheduled for BETA stage (v1.16)